 What are a few of the best ways to use Chase Ultimate Rewards Points?

-For more information on all the Chase Ultimate Rewards travel partners, take a look at this guide highlighting each one.
-The examples below are only a teeny tiny glimpse of how valuable Chase Ultimate Rewards Points can be.
+The examples below are just a few examples of how valuable Chase Ultimate Rewards Points can be.

 United Economy Saver Awards are 25k miles round trip domestically, while award tickets to Europe are 60k round trip.
-Even with United’s changes, you should take advantage of stopovers and open jaws for maximum value.
+But some of the best ways to use United miles include taking advantage of stopovers and open jaws for maximum value.

 How have you used your Chase Ultimate Rewards Points?